The 37th Annual Wind Challenge Exhibition Series

 The 37th annual Wind Challenge Exhibition Series will feature the work of Cynthia Back, Jenny Drumgoole, Jesse G. Engaard, Darla Jackson, Mami Kato, Peter Morgan, Lynn Palewicz, Theresa Rose, and Justin Webb.

-The 37th annual Wind Challenge Exhibition Series begins with Wind Challenge 1, featuring work by Jenny Drumgoole, Peter Morgan, and Justin Webb.
+The 37th annual Wind Challenge Exhibition Series continues with Wind Challenge 2, featuring work by Jesse G. Engaard, Mami Kato, and Theresa Rose.

 For questions about our exhibitions, contact José Ortiz Pagán, Exhibitions Coordinator, at firstname.lastname@example.org or 215-922-3456, ext.
 333.